OpenInternet/System_Administrator_Guide_Text/en/best_practices/website_software_and_system_security/index.md

 ####9.5 Secure Organizational Social Media Accounts####

-Its easy to overlook social applications such as your organization’s Facebook page, twitter account or YouTube channel when you are focused on network security or protecting your sites against DDOS attacks.
+Its easy to overlook social applications such as your organization’s Facebook page, twitter account or YouTube channel when you are focused on network security or protecting your sites against DDoS attacks.
 But these systems are equally susceptible to attacks and could, in fact, be the first entry point in tarnishing your organization’s reputation.

 - As part of your organization’s Risk Assessment (Refer to Chapter 1), determine who has access to your organization’s social accounts - limit access to key stakeholders.
 - Ensure these accounts follow the password policy standard (Refer to Password Policy in Chapter 2) - set a password age limit and update account passwords at regular intervals (every 3 months, at the very minimum).